 Unpack the LimeSurvey package

 Uncompress the zip file into a dedicated directory/folder using your preferred compression software.
 When you uncompress the file make sure that you uncompress the directory structure with the files (this is default behavior for most compression programs).
-The path name for the installation directory should not include ( or ) characters, but may include the space character
+The path name for the installation directory should not include '(' or ')' special characters, but it may include the space character.

 Collect information about your server